Polychrome: Classical world

+East Asia

+Chinese art is known for the use of vibrant colours.
+Neolithic Chinese ceramic vessels, like those produced by the Yangshao culture, show the use of black and red pigments.
+Later, tomb and religious sculptures appear as a consequence of the spread of Buddhism.
+The deities most common in Chinese Buddhist sculpture are forms of the Buddha and the bodhisattva Guanyin.
+Traces of gold and bright colours in which sculptures were painted still give an idea of their effect.
+During the Han and Tang dynasties, polychrome ceramic figurines of servants, entertainers, tenants, and soldiers were placed in the tombs of people from upper-class.
+These figurines were mass-produced in moulds.
+Although Chinese porcelain is best known as being blue-and-white, many colorful ceramic vases and figures were produced during the Ming and Qing dynasties.
+During the same two dynasties, cloisonné vessels that use copper wires (cloisons) and bright enamel were also manufactured.

+Similarly to what was happening in China, the introduction of Buddhism in Japan in 538 (or perhaps 552 AD) lead to the production of polychrome Japanese Buddhist sculptures.
+Japanese religious imagery had until then consisted of disposable clay figures used to convey prayers to the spirit world.

-Medieval world
+Medieval

 Throughout medieval Europe religious sculptures in wood and other media were often brightly painted or colored, as were the interiors of church buildings.
-These were often destroyed or whitewashed during iconoclast phases of the Protestant Reformation or in other unrest such as the French Revolution, though some have survived in museums such as the V&A, Musée de Cluny and Louvre.
+These were often destroyed or whitewashed during iconoclast phases of the Protestant Reformation or in other unrest such as the French Revolution, though some have survived in museums such as the V&A, Musée de Cluny, and Louvre.
 The exteriors of churches were painted as well, but little has survived.
 Exposure to the elements and changing tastes and religious approval over time acted against their preservation.
 The "Majesty Portal" of the Collegiate church of Toro is the most extensive remaining example, due to the construction of a chapel which enclosed and protected it from the elements just a century after it was completed.

-Baroque and Rococo periods
+17th and 18th centuries

-While stone and metal sculpture normally remained uncolored, like the classical survivals, polychromed wood sculptures were produced by Spanish artists: Juan Martínez Montañés, Gregorio Fernández (17th century); German: Ignaz Günther, Philipp Jakob Straub (18th century), or Brazilian: Aleijadinho (19th century).
+While stone and metal sculpture normally remained uncolored, like the classical survivals, polychromed wood sculptures were produced by Spanish artists: Juan Martínez Montañés, Gregorio Fernández (17th century); German: Ignaz Günther, Philipp Jakob Straub (18th century); or Brazilian: Aleijadinho (19th century).

-With the arrival of European porcelain in the 18th century, brightly colored pottery figurines with a wide range of colors became very popular.